wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-python-ptvs-flask-table-storage.md

 It's easy to view and edit storage tables using Server Explorer in Visual Studio.
 In this section we'll use Server Explorer to view the contents of the polls application tables.

-> [AZURE.NOTE] This requires Windows Azure Tools to be installed, which are available as part of the [Azure SDK for .NET].
+> [AZURE.NOTE] This requires Azure Tools to be installed, which are available as part of the [Azure SDK for .NET].

 1. Open **Server Explorer**.
 Expand **Azure**, **Storage**, your storage account, then **Tables**.